 Cerebral palsy, or CP, is the most common motor disability in children.
 Though the brain injury or problem that causes cerebral palsy occurs before birth the majority of the time, it’s possible for it to occur at the time a child is born or within the first three years of life.
 If it happens before or at birth, it may be due to a lack of oxygen, blood, or nutrients to the brain at the time.

-There are three different main types of cerebral palsy and they range in severity.
+Though there are three main types of cerebral palsy that range in severity, hippotherapy for cerebral palsy can help.
 There is quadriplegia, where the arms and legs are affected.
 Diplegia affects mostly the legs, and perhaps the arms minimally.
 Hemiplegia affects the arm and leg on only one side of the body.
 This may appear as an individual tending to drag one side while walking with braces.

 The array of physical capabilities depends on many factors.
 A lot of individuals with cerebral palsy have the ability to walk with assistance and make efforts to build and develop muscle strength and flexibility.